Living From The Heart

 Free mind, open heart…

-As we go back to living from the heart, we live more presently.
+As we go back to living from the heart, we live more presently with a childlike essence.
 We become free from stories and past pains.
-It’s about shifting from our mind as our primary source of guidance.
-The mind becomes free when the stories are no longer its point of focus.
+In this we shift from our mind as our primary source of guidance.
+The mind becomes free as the stories are no longer its point of focus.
 Think about how you might perceive things without critical judgments, past stories, or past pain.
+How would you feel about yourself and others?
 It’s complete freedom from the attachment to our stories.
 This includes things such as labels, illness and how we identify with our self.

 If we continue to project from our past we create more of the like experiences.
 To think differently, we must be willing to let go of all that we know, to step outside of our own box.
 The heart welcomes this, but at first the mind might freak out as it attempts to grasp onto what it knows – the old paradigm of beliefs and programs.
 However with practice the mind becomes free, as though it was holding itself as its own prisoner.
 Often it comes through in layers as we practice living more presently – repetition is key here.